Right to science and culture

 The right to science and culture is one of the economic, social and cultural rights claimed in the Universal Declaration of Human Rights and related documents of international human rights law.
 It recognizes that everyone has a right to freely participate in culture, to freely share in (to participate and to benefit from) science and technology, and to protection of authorship.
+This right requires States to create conditions that enable cultural participation and access to scientific progress.
+It involves promoting education and research, supporting artistic and scientific institutions, and ensuring that knowledge and innovation are accessible to all.
+The right also calls for safeguarding the moral and material interests of creators and researchers while combating obstacles such as censorship, inequality, and lack of resources that restrict access to cultural and scientific life.

-Recognition under international law
+Recognition under Universal declaration

 The right to science and culture is expressed in Article 27 of the Universal Declaration of Human Rights:

 The right to science and culture also appears in Article 15 of the International Covenant on Economic, Social and Cultural Rights:

 Related concepts and disambiguation

 The right to science and culture is often broken into rights such as "the right to take part in cultural life" or "the right to cultural participation" or "the right to culture," and "the right to benefit from scientific progress and its applications" or "the right to benefit from science" or "the right to science" or "the right to share in science".

 The term "cultural rights" may be used in at least three senses.
 It is most often used to refer to the concept protected by Article 15 of the International Covenant on Economic, Social and Cultural Rights, which assures minority groups the right to practice and preserve their languages, religions, art forms, and ways of life.
 Alternatively, the term "cultural rights" may be used to group both minority rights and the right to science and culture, which have a common origin in Article 27 of the Universal Declaration.
 Even more broadly, "cultural rights" may refer to a larger category of economic, social and cultural rights, which may be understood to refer to the right to science and culture as well as the right to education and other rights, such as the protection of authorship.

 The "right to science" includes both a right to participate in science (the activity) and a right to access to the body of knowledge ("benefits" or "progress" or "advances") that is a result of science.